WRAS supports Lead Poisoning Prevention Week

 The call comes during Lead Poisoning Prevention Week (October 25-31), a campaign led by the World Health Organisation to raise awareness of the devastating effects of lead worldwide.

-The installation of new lead pipes to supply drinking water and the use of lead solder to join pipes has been banned in the UK for more than 25 years.
+For drinking water supplies the installation of new lead pipes and the use of lead solder to join pipes has been banned in the UK for more than 25 years.

 However, it is still possible to buy lead solder and cases of lead poisoning are still being recorded following its use by DIY enthusiasts or unqualified plumbers who are unaware of the danger.